wailywang/infovis-redesign-project/README.md

 - **Line chart**: Monthly profit trend by industry (Matplotlib)
 - **Scatter plot**: Profit vs. industry count by country (Seaborn)
 - **Choropleth map**: Total profit by country (Plotly)

+## Share with the Community

+Please consider sharing a post about this project and the value it provides — it really does help!

+⭐ GitHub Repo stars  ⭐ GitHub Repo stars  ⭐ GitHub Repo stars
+⭐ GitHub Repo stars  ⭐ GitHub Repo stars  ⭐ GitHub Repo stars

+> _Support the project by starring and sharing!_